matthias-reis/carda-gatsby/content/wordpress/articles/2020-09---lyra-messier.md

 **Anne:** You've just released your album "lyra messier".
 How did you come to the decision to self-title it?

-**Lyra:** I’ve self-titled it “lyra messier” everywhere because obviously, streaming services don’t just accept an album without a title, but really it’s supposed to be untitled.
+**Lyra:** I’ve self-titled it "lyra messier” everywhere because obviously, streaming services don’t just accept an album without a title, but really it’s supposed to be untitled.

 **Anne:** How long did it take you to record it?

 **Lyra:** I spent about four years on it in some capacity, although it mostly took that long because I’m a habitual procrastinator.
-Some of the songs are fairly old; “Collision” and “Apollo” already existed in some form in 2015.
+Some of the songs are fairly old; "Collision” and "Apollo” already existed in some form in 2015.
 The album was already 80 percent done well over a year before its release, but I just couldn’t be bothered to open the project files and do the last bits of work on them.
 The lockdown proved to be the perfect opportunity to stop putting that off.

 ## "I love to go with the flow"